 (Gale Woods is an educational, working farm and a public park in the Minnesota/Twin Cities Three Rivers Park District.
 Click here to visit the Gale Woods website and register for one of the following classes.
 Classes include most materials but a shop discount is also offered to students during the day of the class.)

-Cozy Cabled Cowl – Cable stitches add dimension and elegrance to your knitted projects.
+Cozy Cabled Cowl – Cable stitches add dimension and elegance to your knitted projects.
 Learn how to read and knit cable patterns while beginning to knit a winter-worthy neck cowl.
 Students must know how to knit and purl.
 Pattern and yarn are included.
-Saturday, January 23, 2016; 1–4 pm.
+Saturday, January 23, 2016; 1–4 PM.

 Beginning Spinning with a Drop Spindle – Learn the extremely portable method of spinning fiber with a drop spindle.
 Great class for beginners!
 Spindles that you may keep and class fiber are included.
-March 29, 2016 – time TBA.
+March 19, 2016; 1–4 PM.

 Fiber Processing 101 (for spinners, felters, knitters, and fiber enthusiasts) – Skirt a fleece and learn how to wash and prepare it by teasing, carding, and combing for a multitude of fiber interests.
 Fiber is included.
-April 9, 2016 – time TBA.
+April 9, 2016; 1–4 PM.

 You will go home with the naturally-dyed skein of yarn that you dyed in the morning (enough for a pair of adult socks), the mini-sock you created in the afternoon, and a pattern to knit an adult-sized pair of socks using the techniques you learned in the afternoon.